Anti-Inflammatory Turmeric Cabbage Soup

 Thank you!!

-I haven’t tried it, but let me know if you do!
+I haven’t tested that, but let me know if you try it!

 Need to try this waiting for knee surgery